matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 A new authenticated client-server API endpoint `GET /_matrix/client/v1/delayed_events` allows clients to get a list of all the delayed events that have been scheduled to send.

+The endpoint accepts a query parameter `from` which is a token that can be used to paginate the list of delayed events as per the
+[pagination convention](https://spec.matrix.org/v1.11/appendices/#pagination).
+The homeserver can choose a suitable page size.

+The response is a JSON object containing the following fields:

+- `delayed_events` - Required.
+An array of delayed events that have been scheduled to send.
+  - `delay_id` - Required.
+The ID of the delayed event.
+  - `room_id` - Required.
+The room ID of the delayed event.
+  - `type` - Required.
+The event type of the delayed event.
+  - `state_key` - Optional.
+The state key of the delayed event if it is a state event.
+  - `delay` - Required.
+The delay in milliseconds before the event is sent.
+  - `running_since` - Required.
+The timestamp (as unix time in milliseconds) when the delayed event was scheduled or last restarted.
+  - `content` - Required.
+The content of the delayed event.
+- `next_batch` - Optional.
+A token that can be used to paginate the list of delayed events.

+For example:

 ```http
 HTTP 200 OK
 Content-Type: application/json